Investment

 The standard buy-to-rent apartments in larger cities and more densely populated metropolitan areas make good rentals.

-Apartments are affordable, meaning their market price is lower than some single-family homes.
+Apartments are affordable, meaning their market price is lower than that of some single-family homes.
 Additionally, upkeep and general maintenance are more manageable and can be more cost-effective.
-Building maintenance and upkeep of common areas is a shared cost with the other owners.
+Building maintenance and upkeep of common areas are shared costs with the other owners.

 Detached and Semi-Detached Single-Family Homes

-Perhaps a bit more expensive to purchase, but homes attract more tenants, so the tenant pool is generally more prominent than apartments.
+Although homes are perhaps a bit more expensive to purchase, they attract more tenants, so the tenant pool is generally more prominent than that of apartments.

 Single-family homes can be found in areas with good schools, public parks, and other nearby amenities, which means that you’ll be able to get long-term renters.